 VA – When I met Yury Dmitriev in September as we were preparing for the appeals process, we drew up a statement demanding that the collegium of the court recuse itself from the case, because among the judges was one who had formerly extended Dmitriev’s term of custody.
 We knew how she approached the job.
-On the first day of the hearings at the Supreme Court [16 September] Yury Dmitriev demanded that the judges recuse themselves and they refused.
+On the first day of the hearings at the High Court [16 September] Yury Dmitriev demanded that the judges recuse themselves and they refused.

 As you have probably heard, in his letter Yury Dmitriev also wrote that he had become rather hard of hearing during his time in the Detention Centre: he couldn’t hear what was being said [in court], asked for things to be repeated, but they rebuffed him and were even on the point of removing him from the hearing.
 This was all recorded in his statements, but they paid no attention.

 Furthermore, I asked them to return the case to the Petrozavodsk City Court because I was not familiar with the records of these meetings.
 That petition was also turned down.
 They just steamrollered their way forward.

 ZS – As I understand it, so many procedural violations occurred during the appeal hearings that there is sufficient material for normal lawyers to annul that ruling.

 VA – All we have to do is find “normal lawyers”.
 You mean judges?

 ZS – I’m thinking of the Court of Cassation in St Petersburg.

 VA – Yes, God willing, I hope that all these parochial circumstances will not affect them greatly.
 The Court of Cassation was devised so as to take decisions independently.
 It’s not been working for long and has been quite independent in the decisions it takes.
 If it leaves everything as it is now, however, we shall have no use for such bodies.